seymenklc-zz/seymenklc/README.md

 ## I'm a student at Turkey and my major is Management Information Systems

 - 🌱 I’m currently learning everything about MERN Stack
-- 🥅 Goals: To become a full stack web developer
+- 🥅 Goals: Becoming a full stack web developer

 ### Connect with me: